 Smokeless tobacco products can cause cancers, chromosomal damage, infections and death.
-There is a ban on supplying these products in Australia however individuals may import a limited amount for personal use.
+There is a ban on supplying these products in Australia.
+However, in specific circumstances individuals may import the product for personal use.

 Smokeless tobacco is available in several forms:

 - oral snuff – ground tobacco held in place in the mouth and sucked.
 Snuff can be loose or in a ready to use sachet much like a teabag designed for sucking.

 - paste and powder – tobacco ground down to paste or powder and applied to the teeth or gums.